List of Marvel Comics characters: F: Fisher King

-The Fisher King is a fictional character appearing in American comic books published by Marvel Comics.
+The Fisher King is a character appearing in American comic books published by Marvel Comics.
 Created by writer Al Ewing and artist Stefano Caselli, he first appeared in X-Men Red (vol. 2) #1 (June 2022).

 The Fisher King, also known as the King of Nothing, was an Arakkii with no mutant powers.
-Born in the Abyssal Prisons of Amenth and tortured for refusing to submit to Annihilation, he had his name, identity, and memories psychically amputated at the age of six by Azazoth and became telepathically undetectable, which allowed him to evade the Vile School omnipaths of Tarn the Uncaring and conspire against Annihilation.
+Born in the Abyssal Prisons of Amenth and tortured for refusing to submit to Annihilation, he had his name, identity, and memories psychically amputated at the age of six by Azazoth and became telepathically undetectable, which allowed him to evade the forces of Tarn the Uncaring and conspire against Annihilation.
 The Fisher King met Zsora of the Spirit Flame after she stopped him from assassinating Tarn.
 They fell in love, married, and had two daughters, Khora and Zsen.
 The Fisher King, Zsora, and Zsora's sister Syzya of the Smoke secretly reformed the Night Table of the Great Ring of Arakko and worked to bring down Tarn and subvert Annihilation's tyrannical rule over Arakko.
 During an attack on Ora Serrata and the rest of the Great Ring, the Fisher King and Zsora were captured.
 Zsora was executed in front of their daughters and Zsen, believing her father a coward, subsequently allied with the Great Ring and joined the Inward Watch.
 Despite this tragedy, the Fisher King continued to resist Annihilation's regime.

 After Arakko was freed from Annihilation's rule and relocated to Mars, the Fisher King traveled to the new Planet Arakko and took up residence on Elysium Mons, away from the Arakkii mainland.
 After Magneto constructed his Autumn Palace there, the two met and became friends.

-When Genesis returned to Arakko and incited a civil war, the Fisher King sided with Storm and partially merged with a weakened That-Which-Was-Xilo, with the latter replacing half of the Fisher King's body, going dormant, and occasionally warning his host of danger.
-Throughout the war, the Fisher King served Storm as a tactician.
-During the final battle of the war, the Fisher King got close to a blinded Ora Serrata.
-That-Which-Was-Xilo seized the opportunity to leave the Fisher King and take control of Ora.
-The Fisher King died as a result of the separation.
+When Genesis returns to Arakko and incites a civil war, the Fisher King sides with Storm and merges with a weakened Xilo.
+Throughout the war, the Fisher King serves Storm as a tactician.
+Xilo later leaves the Fisher King and possesses Ora Serrata, killing Fisher King in the process.